 The Simulacrum is being developed by Health Data Insight (HDI) CiC in partnership with AstraZeneca (AZ) and QuintilesIMS (QI).
 HDI will build the synthetic database.
 AZ and QI will guide the development by providing data science, oncology and technology expertise.
 AZ and QI will also test the Simulacrum to ensure that it will meet researchers’ needs.

-No patient identifiable data will be available to anyone outside of PHE and all data release or access to sensitive data will remain under the control of PHE’s Office for Data Release.
+No patient identifiable data will be ever be available to anyone or organisations outside of PHE.
+All data transfers and any access to sensitive data remains under the control of PHE’s Office for Data Release and the PHE Caldicott Guardian.

 More details about the Cancer Analysis Service, the expected benefits to patients, the protection of patient privacy and the parties involved is provided in the next sections.